 After becoming successful in the field of Clinical Kinesiology, I subsequently went on to seek further clinical training as an RMT, my current profession.
-In addition, I am also an instructor in the RMT program at West Coast College of Massage Therapy, educating students in preparation for entry level practice requirements.
 Over the past decade, I have worked with some of the top athletes in the world including Canada and all International Rugby Sevens, BC Lions, Toronto Argonauts, Curl BC’s junior high performance and Olympic training teams as well as multiple Ironman competitors.

 I loved working in athletics and rehabilitation and quickly noticed that equestrians suffered many of the same pathologies as other professional athletes.
 Furthermore, I realized that their equine counterparts, coming as they often did with their very own set of imbalances and injuries, contributed hugely to the overall performance of the team.
 It was then that I began researching equine therapy and fortuitously met a very special horse named Sparky at the farm where I was riding.